Vexera/documentation/docs/FAQ.md

 # Frequently Asked Questions (FAQ)
 Do you have an important question?
 Check out our FAQ below.
-If you still need support after reading through the FAQ, feel free to contact us on our [Discord](https://discord.gg/VzbRGWF).
+If you still need support after reading through the FAQ, feel free to contact us on our <a href="https://discord.gg/VzbRGWF" target="_blank">Discord</a>.

 ## Table of Contents: